avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. The company was a failed competitor to [Waze](https://www.waze.com/apps).

 2. I developed algorithms to improve traffic throughput in traffic jams taking advantage of expected traffic trends according to history of the day of the week and expected events.
+I developed probabilistic algorithms to prevent generating secondary traffic jams.

 3. I designed live experiments using AWS simulations to optimize results.
 Coordinated work with a mathematical consultant specializing in optimization algorithms for a huge number of variables.